 Melting in this scenario refers to aquatic plant losing some or all of its leaves; this usually happens to older leaves first, which lose color and become transparent before disintegrating.

+Above: L sp Chai is notorious for melting.
 Melting occurs due to adaptation changes in plant cells due to new environmental variables; the plant channels energy into new growth and forming new proteins optimized for the new environment, sacrificing and scavenging nutrients from older leaves and discarding old DNA that were not optimized for the current environment.
 Sacrificing older tissue occurs because the plant cannot meet its immediate metabolic needs and prioritized channeling energy into new growth optimized.